bevyengine/bevy_editor_prototypes/design-book/src/roadmap.md

 - [ ] users can press a button in the editor, and their game will run, loading the currently active scene
 - [ ] asset hotreloading, allowing changes in the asset file to be reflected in the editor and game views
 - [ ] components that reference assets can be changed to load a new asset via a file dialog
-- [ ] components can be added and removed, including components specific to the user's game
-- [ ] entities can be spawned and despawned via a GUI
 - [ ] entity hierarchies can be spawned and despawned via a GUI
   - [ ] manually
   - [ ] by composing scene files